-Conspiracy theorist group QAnon hit a bizarre milestone in November last year, when its supporters gathered for what they believed would be the return of the late JFK Jr – who, they believed, would be running on an imagined 2024 ticket with former President Donald Trump.
+Conspiracy theorist group QAnon hit a bizarre milestone in November 2021, when its supporters gathered for what they hoped would be the return of the late JFK Jr – who, they believed, would be running on an imagined 2024 ticket with former president Donald Trump.

-John Fitzgerald Kennedy Junior’s plane was pulled out of the Atlantic Ocean more than 22 years ago in a crash that killed him, his wife Carolyn and his sister-in-law, Lauren Bessette.
+John Fitzgerald Kennedy Jr’s plane was pulled out of the Atlantic Ocean more than 24 years ago in a crash that killed him, his wife Carolyn and his sister-in-law, Lauren Bessette.

 For some QAnon true believers, however, the son of the 35th president of the United States not only survived the tragedy but is poised to make a dramatic return to public life.

-A bizarre theory has emerged suggesting that the accident was just a ruse to fake his death and that he will re-emerge to join a reinstated President Donald Trump as his VP.
+A bizarre theory duly emerged suggesting that the accident had just been a ruse to fake his death and that he will re-emerge to join a reinstated President Trump as his VP.

 Of course, he also failed to attend that event.

-With continued speculation that the deceased Kennedy is still alive, a viral video that emerged last year has even shown a middle-aged man that some QAnon devotees claim is JFK Jr himself.
+With continued speculation that the deceased Kennedy is still alive, a viral video that emerged in 2021 has even shown a middle-aged man that some QAnon devotees insist is JFK Jr himself.